Xilang station: Planning

 In 1987, the then Guangzhou municipal government was ready to introduce French capital for subway construction.
 This station appeared as a station for the first phase of the project (Line 1) and was called the Guangzhong Highway station.
 Later, the "Cross Line" plan was confirmed, and construction of this station was also confirmed, but the name was changed to Guanggang station, and then changed to Xilang station before it opened.

+In addition, when the station was built, a structure was reserved on the third above-ground floor for the Guangzhou-Foshan Light Rail (now Guangfo Metro) to set up a station, which shows that there was already a concept of connecting Guangzhou and Foshan through rail transit at that time.
+Later, in the 2003 underground railway plan, construction of the Guangfo Metro was implemented, and a station was set up here.
+However, during the planning, it was clear that this station was an intermediate station of the Guangfo Metro, so the station chose to build a new underground station to the northeast of the station building.

+Line 10 was originally planned with as its terminus at the southwest end.
+In order to better connect the network and cooperate with the development of Guanggang New Town, it was extended to this station in the 2015 network plan and finally implemented.